-Today we are going to have a look at Cardano ADA, this coin has been in lots of talk.
+Today we will have a look at Cardano ADA; this coin has been in lots of talks.

-This helped cryptocurrencies to reach to the common people who did not have any clue about them.
-Which in turn helped these cryptocurrencies to grow.
-I believe we will see this same trend in 2020 too.
+This helped cryptocurrencies reach the common people who did not know about them, which helped these cryptocurrencies grow.
+I believe we will see this same trend in 2021 too.

 Currently, we have thousands of cryptocurrencies to choose from.
 And this is where most newcomers get confused.
 Most of the newcomers know cryptocurrency through Bitcoin.

-So when they see such a huge number of cryptocurrencies to choose from, usually the get overwhelmed.
+So when they see such a huge number of cryptocurrencies to choose from, they usually get overwhelmed.

-So it’s better to know about them and analyze yourself whether they should be invested in or not.
-In this article, I am going to talk about one of the most popular altcoins – Cardano ADA.
+So it’s better to know about them and analyze whether they should be invested in or not.
+In this article, I will talk about one of the most popular altcoins – Cardano ADA.

 - 1 WHAT IS CARDANO (ADA)?

 - 2 WHAT ARE THE FEATURES OF CARDANO?